Characterizing the memory capacity of transmon qubit reservoirs: Acknowledgements

 \section{Acknowledgements}

 This research used quantum computing resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.
-This work was partially supported as part of the ASCR QCAT Program at Oak Ridge National Laboratory under FWP \#ERKJ347.
+This work was partially supported as part of the ASCR QCAT program at Oak Ridge National Laboratory under FWP \#ERKJ347.
+This work was partially supported as part of the ASCR Fundamental Algorithmic Research for Quantum Computing Program at Oak Ridge National Laboratory under FWP ERKJ354.
 Part of the support for SD and AB came from College of Science, Purdue University.